Veza/oaa-community/bitbucket-cloud/README.md

 ## Limitations

+To discover group permissions on repositories the connector requires **Admin** API access for repositories.
+This is optional and can be omitted.
+If the **Admin** permission is not provided the connector will fall back on discovering user's effective permissions which can be slower and shows all users effective permission on the repository even if gained through group membership.

 To support mapping Bitbucket users to corporate identities the connector can make use of the Atlassian API to retrieve email addresses.
 Doing so requires a separate set of credentials from the Bitbucket API credentials.
 Follow the instructions bellow to configure and provide the credentials.